What Are the Signs and Symptoms of High-Functioning Depression?

 High-Functioning Depression Can Be Treated

 While PDD may not be as severe or debilitating as major depression, it still causes impairment in function and diminished ability to enjoy life.
-There is no reason that anyone should have to live with a constant low mood when effective treatments are available.
+There is no reason that anyone should have to live with a constant low mood when effective treatments for high-functioning depression are available.
 The first step in getting help for high-functioning depression is to get a diagnosis.
 This can be difficult to do if a person does not realize their low mood is actually a mental illness that is treatable.
 It helps when loved ones are able to point out that there may be an issue.

 Once diagnosed, PDD can be treated with a combination of medications and therapy.
 Antidepressants can help lift mood, although it takes several weeks for them to begin working.
 It may also take a few tries with different types to find a medication that works best.
 Therapy helps treat PDD by teaching patients ways to recognize negative patterns in thoughts and to actively change them.
 While outpatient therapy can help, many people with PDD can benefit from the intensive, focused, and well-rounded therapy offered in residential treatment programs.